 As well as earning my living within the railway industry, I have an interest in railway modelling.
-For much of the time, my modelling opportunities were limited but now that I have retired from full time work, I have recently moved to a house with a large garden suitable for outdoor running.
+For much of the time, my modelling opportunities were limited but, following my retirement from full time work, I moved to a house with a large garden suitable for outdoor running.
 Here is a description of progress so far.

 The following links to railway sites have caught my eye and I am happy to share them with you.
 I shall be adding more links from time to time as they occur to me and as I find things of interest.
 Note: all links to other sites will open in a new window unless you have a pop-up blocker switched on.
 If you open more than one link, it will open in the same window.